top of page

 "Untied Boat"

-Xu Yuanji is a brilliant yet temperamental young poet wrestling with the complexities of love and societal expectations in ancient China.
-The song "Untied Boat" captures her emotional turmoil after being cast aside by her husband for outshining his first wife.
+Xu Yuanji is a brilliant yet temperamental young poet wrestling with societal expectations and her own desires in ancient China.
+The song "Untied Boat" captures her emotional state after being cast aside by her husband for outshining his first wife.
 Xu Yuanji metaphorically likens herself to a boat set adrift, emphasizing that affection becomes conditional only when one conforms.

 "Let Them Look At You"